 9. Use strong headlines to draw attention to your advertising message

-The main purpose of the headline is to encourage the reader to read the text.
+The primary purpose of the headline is to encourage the reader to read the text.
 Do not reinvent the wheel – model headlines of advertising texts that have already sold various goods and services for billions of dollars around the world.

 - “Only with us!”,

 - “Excellent quality!”,

 have long ceased to work.
 Try